vaquarkhan/cognito-groups/README.md

       ]
     }

 The second lambda function, adminOnlyFcn, exists for demo purposes to demonstrate calling it with elevated privliges.
+The adminOnlyFcn also verifies the user's ID token and extracts the custom attribute account_id.

 A role is required for the elevated administrative user.
 The ARN for this role will be used in the Lambda's serverless.yml config.
 Look for "admin_group_name" within the environement section.
 This is the role for which the getAwsRoleCred lambda function will provide credentials.